Skip to content

 const age = chunk(24);

-You can create a derived chunk with a summary object:
+// Create a derived chunk with a summary object

 const userInfo = age.derive((userAge) => ({